 Dental Office Cedar Park, TX

 We are a Cedar Park dental office and provide patients with the dental care they need to stay in excellent oral health.
 At Parmer Oaks Dental Care, we understand the importance of offering comprehensive dental services so that regardless of whether you need a general teeth cleaning or a full restoration, we have the solutions for a perfectly healthy and functioning smile.
-If you live in or around the Cedar Park area, we invite you to call (512) 808-5649 and schedule an appointment to meet Dr. Whiting and have your teeth examined.
+If you live in or around the Cedar Park area, we invite you to call (512) 808-5649 and schedule an appointment to meet Dr. Oster and have your teeth examined.

 Convenience for your Family